 \subsubsection{Self-training}

-Self-training, which dates back to the 1990s \cite{self_training_debiased}, has proven to be effective in leveraging unlabeled data to improve supervised classifiers \cite{self1, self2, self3, self4, self5}.
-Self-training works by assigning pseudo labels to unlabeled samples based on the model's predictions and then training the model iteratively with these pseudo labeled samples.
-More specifically, for any given base classifier, we learn a model $\mathcal{F}_{1} \in \{\text{SVMR, SVML, GB, DT, kNN}\}$ from the labeled samples in the $\mathbf{D}^{(s)}_M$.
-Then using the learned model, we predict the labels for each $n_U^{(s)}$ unlabeled samples to obtain the augmented labeled and pseudo labeled samples, denoted as $\widehat{\mathbf{D}}^{(s)}_M$.
+Self-training has proven to be effective in leveraging unlabeled data to improve supervised classifiers \cite{self_training_debiased, self1, self2, self3, self4, self5}.
+Self-training works by assigning pseudo-labels to unlabeled samples based on the model's predictions and then training the model iteratively with these pseudo-labeled samples.
+More specifically, for any given base classifier, we learn a model $\mathcal{F}_{1} \in \{\text{SVMR, SVML, GB, DT, $K$NN}\}$ from the labeled samples in the $\mathbf{D}^{(s)}_M$.
+Then using the learned model, we predict the labels for each $n_U^{(s)}$ unlabeled samples to obtain the augmented labeled and pseudo-labeled samples, denoted as $\widehat{\mathbf{D}}^{(s)}_M$.
 Algorithm \ref{alg: self} outlines the steps involved in this procedure.
 Note that the parameter $\delta_U$ in this algorithm specifies the number of unlabeled samples (among the $n_U^{(s)}$ samples) that will be assigned pseudo-labels in each iteration.